Wordmarks, Colors & Type

 Primary Color Palette (Print)

 Our main color is PMS 187 red, accompanied by black, white, light gray and dark gray.
-The official wordmark should appear in these colors in print.
+The official wordmark should appear only in these colors in print, and should be reversed out of these colors only.
 Find web colors.

 Tartan Color Palette